 For treatment of gamer’s thumb, we suggest contrast therapy.
 Begin with heat on the area for ~10 minutes.
 Following ~10 minutes of heat, replace it with ice or cold therapy.
 Contrast therapy will open the blood vessels to help eliminate toxins followed by clamping the blood vessels and preventing excess inflammation.

-As chiropractors and providers who are not established as your doctor, we cannot and do not recommend anti-inflammatory medication.
+As chiropractors and providers who are not established as your doctor, we cannot (legally) recommend anti-inflammatory medication.

 However, if inflammation exists (pain with redness, swelling, and heat), non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil), naproxen (Aleve), aspirin, or acetaminophen (Tylenol) may be useful.